TerminatorJ/BERTLocRNA/README.md

 # BERTLocRNA
-Using Large language model to predict localization
+Using Large language model to predict localization and other downstream task